-Condition Description
+Description

 One of the following situations exists:

-The device is not receiving input power.
+The Rack PDU is not receiving input power.

-The device is not operating properly.
+The Rack PDU is not operating properly.
 It may need to be repaired or replaced.
 Contact Customer Support.

-The device has valid TCP/IP settings.
+The Rack PDU has valid TCP/IP settings.

-A hardware failure has been detected in the device.
+A hardware failure has been detected in the Rack PDU.
 Contact Customer Support.

-The device does not have valid TCP/IP settings.
+The Rack PDU does not have valid TCP/IP settings.

-The device is making BOOTP requests.
+The Rack PDU is making BOOTP requests.

-Alternately flashing green and orange If the LED is flashing slowly, the device is making DHCP 2 requests 1 .
-If the LED is flashing rapidly, the device is starting up.
+If the LED is flashing slowly, the Rack PDU is making DHCP 2 requests 1 .
+If the LED is flashing rapidly, the Rack PDU is starting up.

-1. If you do not use a BOOTP or DHCP server, see "Establish Network Settings" on page 10 to configure the TCP/IP settings of the device.
+^{1.} If you do not use a BOOTP or DHCP server, see "Establish Network Settings" on page 14 to configure the TCP/IP settings of the Rack PDU.